 Atanas has extensive experience in healthcare regulation, which he built up working at the Fitness to Practise and General Counsel departments of the Nursing and Midwifery Council between 2015 – 2020.
 Prior to starting his training contract with BSG Solicitors, Atanas was a Senior Paralegal for the NMC’s Major Investigations Team where he worked on high profile and complex fitness to practise matters including those arising from criminal investigations, public inquiries, coroner inquests and those attracting national media interest.
 Atanas also has experience in litigation, employment law and representing clients facing confiscation proceedings under the Proceeds of Crime Act 2002.

 Atanas is fluent in Bulgarian and French.

-Atanas’s interests include investment and wealth growth, martial arts and nutrition.
-He also enjoys hiking, surfing and skiing.
+Atanas’s interests include blockchain technologies, neural networks, and machine learning.
+He also enjoys surfing and skiing.